coastline

 Bowling ball beach & salt point state park

-Two other notable beaches along California’s coast must be mentioned.
-The first, Bowling Ball Beach, near Point Arena in Schooner Gulch State Beach, is know for the nearly perfectly rounded rocks situated on the beach.
-The balls are similar to the Moeraki Boulder and Koutu Boulders in New Zealand and are only revealed at low tide.
-Salt Point State Park, on the other hand, is similar to the rocky cliffside landscapes of Big Sur.
+Two other notable beaches along California’s coast are worth mentioning.
+The first, Bowling Ball Beach, located near Point Arena in Schooner Gulch State Beach, is known for the nearly perfectly rounded rocks that sit on the beach.
+These formations are similar to the Moeraki Boulders and Koutu Boulders in New Zealand and are only visible at low tide.
+On the other hand, Salt Point State Park features landscapes similar to the rocky cliffside scenery of Big Sur.

 Bowling Ball Beach, Point Arena, Schooner Gulch State Beach, California